History

 Boasting an average 350 sunny days a year and warm dry air, Tucson's climate is ideal for outdoor recreation, with winter temperatures reaching average highs of 64-75°F. Summer days are often hot with low humidity—great for indoor activities like museums, art galleries, and shopping or relaxing indoor or poolside at one of the area's world-famous spas or resorts.
 Cool mornings and evenings and long twilight hours throughout summer make for memorable cookouts, patio dining, and activities like hiking and horseback riding.
 Golf can be enjoyed year-round with a host of pro-level courses.
 In summer months both early morning and late afternoon tee times are available at reduced prices, making it even easier to hit the links.

-The second-largest city in Arizona and the county seat of Pima County, Tucson is centered around the smaller towns of Oro Valley, Marana, Catalina, South Tucson (an independent municipality just south of downtown), Sahuarita, Vail, and Green Valley.
+The second-largest city in Arizona and the county seat of Pima County, Tucson is centered around the smaller towns of Marana, Catalina, South Tucson (an independent municipality just south of downtown), Sahuarita, Vail, and Green Valley.

 Tucson is home to the University of Arizona—established as Arizona's first university in 1885 and now a campus of more than 50,000 students and staff from around the world.
 Tucson also hosts a large number of annual events drawing participants and spectators from around the world, including The Tucson Gem, Mineral & Fossil ShowcaseAll Souls ProcessionLa Fiesta de los Vaqueros (Tucson Rodeo), Tucson Festival of BooksTucson International Mariachi ConferenceEl Tour de Tucson road bike race, and Cologuard Classic, a PGA TOUR Champions Tour Event.